fk-mongodb-workshops/03_customer/change_stream/README.md

 First of all, you need to have a working replicaset.
 You can use Atlas cluster or run in your machine using docker-compose.
 Refer [here](https://github.com/fk-mongodb-workshops/04_docker/tree/main/02_replicaset) to setup a replicaset in your own machine using docker-compose.

+Then you need map these 3 host aliases: database1, database2, and database3 for your localhost IP 127.0.0.1

 ## Execute the program
 ### Install Node packages
 ```